cloudandbigdatalab/Big-Data-Machine-Learning-Doc/Raw/Arun/Caffe_Thigns_to_know.md

-# Caffe: Things to know to train your network.
+# Caffe: Things to know to train your network\.

 1. **Data Injestion and Preprocessing**
  * Data Injestion formats